Seahawks DE Aldon Smith turns himself in on battery charge and is released on bond

-Seahawks defensive end Aldon Smith turned himself in to police in the New Orleans area Tuesday night, was booked on a second-degree battery charge and then released, the St. Bernard Parish Sheriff’s Office confirmed Wednesday morning.
+Seahawks defensive end Aldon Smith turned himself in to police in the New Orleans area Tuesday night, was booked on a second-degree felony battery charge and then released, the St. Bernard Parish Sheriff’s Office confirmed Wednesday morning.

 According to the sheriff’s office, Smith turned himself in shortly before 7 p.m.
 He was booked and released on $25,000 bond.